Bobronium/insurgency-sandstorm-setup/README.md

 `%windir%\explorer.exe steam://rungameid/581320`

-For better looks, you can give it Insurgenct executable icon.
+For better looks, you can give it Insurgency executable icon.